If you are a company aiming to unlock your potential of producing better software faster, then DevOps is the key that you need.

 Continuous Delivery (CD)

-After Continuous Integration comes Continuous Delivery, although they are actually different sides of the same coin.
-CD expands upon CI by requiring that the code changes that have been made are automatically built, tested, and prepared for release to the production system.
+After Continuous Integration comes Continuous Delivery, although they are different sides of the same coin.
+CD expands upon CI by requiring that the code changes made are automatically built, tested, and prepared for release to the production system.

-Infrastructure as code enables software developers and system administrators to interact with the software’s infrastructure programmatically, for example, with the use of an API-driven model.
+Infrastructure as code enables software developers and system administrators to interact with the software’s infrastructure programmatically.
+This is achieved by using an API-driven model.

 Consequently, the underlying infrastructure of an application is managed and provisioned by utilizing code and software development techniques such as continuous integration and version control.